JuliaLang/julia/JuliaSyntax/README.md

 ```

 Having source location attached to symbols would potentially solve most of the
-hygine problem.
+hygiene problem.
 There's still the problem of macro helper functions which use
 symbol literals; we can't very well be changing the meaning of `:x`!
 Perhaps
 the trick there is to try capturing the current module at the location of the
 interpolation syntax.
 Eg, if you do `:(y + $x)`, lowering expands this to